Intervention

 The use of a relaxation programme can be a very powerful instrument for change.
 If you decide to use this technique, it is crucial that it is done at least six times per week.
 It is a useful tool when dealing with children who are anxious, either generally, or in a specific context such as exam rooms.
 It is useful when dealing with children who tend to present regular or occasional acts of extreme anger in the wrong context, and when anger is an inappropriate reaction to the offence if used as part of an anger management programme.

 As part of a conservative approach to the treatment of ADHD, or as part of a treatment programme that includes medication; it can be a crucial part of the overall intervention.
 You can hear an example of how to deliver the script on this Youtube video.
-Use the script to make a recording for the child to use..
+Use the script to make a recording for the child to use.
 The child should commit to engaging in this activity every day.
 After one month the child will have become skilled at checking for tension in their body.
-At this point, a cue is needed for the child to check themselves for tension.
-Usually a red dot on their watch.
+At this point, a cue is needed for the child to check themselves for tension such as a red dot on their watch.
 If they do not wear a watch, then perhaps a mark on their school bag or for very young children a toy placed in the classroom in a place where they will tend to look fairly regularly.
 Particularly with young children, active and regular intervention by the teacher and parent should be undertaken.
 Gently touching the child on the shoulder and saying "go floppy" is a useful technique for this.
 Whenever the cue is heard or seen the child should take a moment to check themselves for tension and then let go of it.
-After a period of time, approximately three to six months the intervention will die naturally.
-The child will be automatically checking themselves for tension and releasing it without the use of a prompt.
+After a period of time, approximately three to six months the child will be automatically checking themselves for tension and releasing it without the use of a prompt.
 The use of the tape can then be stopped.
-Some children like to listen to the tape whilst laying on a bean bag, although this is fine, the activity is best done whilst sitting.
+Some children like to listen to the tape while laying on a bean bag, although this is fine, the activity is best done whilst sitting.

 Should this intervention not produce the desired results, or if you feel your child needs a more complex intervention, it may be useful to seek advice.